kbase/file_cache_server/docs/design-v1.md

 * The consumer service creates a unique identity with KBase's auth server.
 * The caching service accepts the consumer's auth token and validates it with the auth server.

+Cache IDs are hashes that include the service token.
+Since service tokens are private, no two services can ever generate or guess the cache ID used by another service.

 ### Python client

-In addition to a backend service, we can provide a simple Python client that makes it easy to upload large files using a multipart streaming uploader.
+In addition to a backend service, we can provide a simple Python client that makes it easy to upload large files using a streaming uploader/downloader.

 ```py
 from kbase_caching_client import Cache